Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Yulna was keening.
 Not the happy keen of a Mother reuniting with a long-lost Sister, either: this was the sound Gaoians made when they were completely trapped by anguish.

 It should have been a happy reunion.
-Instead, *’Sister Shoo’* was doing what she did best---standing where nobody else stood, across the strange gap between species and in the halls of Gaoian power where she absolutely had no right to be.
+Instead, *’Sister Shoo’* was doing what she did best - standing where nobody else stood, across the strange gap between species and in the halls of Gaoian power where she absolutely had no right to be.
 It was on her word after all that Gao had committed to the Dominion Security Council all those years ago.

 That made *two* Mother-Supremes now who’d turned to her for guidance.